 When puppy jumps up on me for a kibble I am very still and the second he has four paws on the floor the kibble is popped into his mouth.

-We begin to call puppy by name which does not create a problem.
+We begin to call puppy by name.
+This does not create a problem.
 Names can easily be changed they don't seem to mind.
 We call him and he will come because he knows we have a precious kibble.
 By this time he learns to sit in front to get the kibble.
 When the puppies are playing in the kitchen we call and they all come running over.
 It takes a while to learn to wait their turn but they do learn to sit quietly to get their kibble.

 Ouch!!
 Puppies begin to nip when they discover their teeth.
 It is hard to wear a dressing gown when the pupppies are around because the best fun for them is to grab hold of the hem with and go for a ride.
 Even though it is fun at first it gets tiresome fairly quickly.
 Whenever little puppy uses his mouth in an inappropriate way we do just what mummy dog does, we yell 'ouch' and stop moving.
 Some sensitiive puppies won't require you to do this very often.
 Other happy go lucky pups need a lot of demonstration.
 When we yell and stop the game we are telling puppy that he hurt us.
 He doesn't know that until he hears the response and sees you won't play any more.